We explain how the process of getting a work permit in Qatar as an expat works, including sponsorships, applications, and costs.

 Qatar business visa

-Qatar business visas are designed for employees working in Qatar for a short period of time and must be sponsored by a government-approved company.
+Qatar business visas are for employees working in Qatar for a short period of time.
+Only government-approved companies may sponsor under this visa.

 Business visas are valid for two weeks, but this can be extended to four weeks.
 If you want to work beyond this time, you will need a work visa.
 A business visa currently costs QAR 200.

 Qatar’s work visas are arranged by your employer.
 They are valid for between one and three months.
 These are most common with employees intending to work for a business in Qatar for a set amount of time.